Standard Guidance

 The NIST Risk Management Framework provides a structured 7-step process (Prepare, Categorize, Select, Implement, Assess, Authorize, Monitor) for integrating security + privacy + supply-chain risk into the system development lifecycle.
 Required across US federal civilian agencies via FISMA and used as the assessment cadence backbone of FedRAMP authorisations.
-Quick Policy maps NIST_SP_800_37_R2_2018 into the policy families, controls, and evidence your team needs — and keeps it current between audits.
+Quick Policy maps NIST Risk Management Framework (SP 800-37 Rev 2) into the policy families, controls, and evidence your team needs - and keeps it current between audits.

 US